Last fact-checked: 1 November 2019

-Thousands of satisfied patients have had rhinoplasty in Thailand, but apart from the cost being considerably less expensive what are the other benefits of traveling here for your surgery?
+Thousands of satisfied patients have had rhinoplasty in Thailand, but apart from the cost being considerably less expensive, what are the other benefits of traveling all the way to this exotic Southeast Asian country for surgery?

 Rhinoplasty is the medical term for nose surgery – in other words, a nose job.
 There are many reasons why you may want to consider nose surgery, from being unhappy with any aspect of its size, shape or angle; corrective surgery if you have damaged your nose or if you have breathing problems.